Kunstmaan/KunstmaanBundlesCMS/docs/Installation.md

 This will ask for a bundle namespace (just leave that to the default) and for the prefix enter sb_ (or enter one as you see fit).

-When this done, create the database (if you haven't done that already) and the schema.
+When this is done, create the database (if you haven't done so already) and the schema.

     app/console doctrine:database:create
     app/console doctrine:schema:create